 Do you have a book you might be postponing completing yet you still ‘find time’ to blog instead?

-Just asking because having spent over BBD.$10,000 (around USD.$5,000) to publish, place and promote print books years before starting this blog, that isn’t the case for me.
+Just asking because having spent over BBD.$10,000 (around USD.$5,000) to publish, place and promote print books years before starting this blog, along with writing 4 eBooks, that isn’t the case for me.
 I enjoy blogging just as much as when I opened that first box of books at the printery.

 Would I take on that printing cost again?
 No thanks, at least not right now.
 But the bookstore pitching experience still comes in handy when sending emails to potential clients or in face to face meetings.